-designs in museums and antique shops, touching and looking at original surfaces.
+Each piece is Smith’s own interpreted design and one-of-a-kind.
+She researches and studies designs in museums and antiques shops, touching and looking at original surfaces.
 Smith strives for artistic excellence and museum quality.

-She lives with her husband, Bruce and their three daughters in the Western Reserve of Ohio where they are restoring an 1838 home.
+She lives with her husband, Bruce, and their three daughters in the Western Reserve of Ohio, where they are restoring an 1838 home.

 August 2017 issue of Early American Life with the new 2017 Directory of Traditional American Crafts to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

 so subscribers should have their copies of our new August issue by the first of July.